 What Is Emergency Dentistry?

-Sometimes, dental work can't wait for a scheduled appointment.
-Dental emergencies can be painful and require immediate treatment to prevent further damage.
+When a dental emergency occurs dental work can't wait for a scheduled appointment.
+Dental emergencies can be painful and require immediate treatment from an emergency dentist to prevent further damage.
 Dental emergencies include, but are not limited to:

 Procedures Offered